 Public Service Award

-The DAPA Public Service Award was developed almost 40 years ago to recognize a public administrator who has made substantial contributions to professional public management and service in Delaware.
-The first award was presented in 1974, and the criteria established for the first award continues to guide the selection process for the DAPA Council, which now selects the recipient.
+The Delaware Chapter of ASPA Public Service Award was developed almost 40 years ago to recognize a public administrator who has made substantial contributions to professional public management and service in Delaware.
+The first award was presented in 1974, and the criteria established for the first award continues to guide the selection process for the Council, which now selects the recipient.

 AWARD ELIGIBILITY